Book Talk: Rachel Joyce's inspiring story set in a hospice

 Q: Although many of the characters die, the novel doesn't seem bleak: it is warm and affectionate.

 A: That came directly out of my experience of visiting hospices.
-There was a lot of laughter, sometimes bare-faced, gallows humor, because there is nothing left to hide from.
+There was a lot of laughter, sometimes bare-faced, gallows humour, because there is nothing left to hide from.

 Q: When did Queenie's character take shape?